xor-shift/Paths/README.md

 ## Usage

 - Compile the project
-- Check out `conf.example.json` for an example camera & scene configuration file
+- Check out `main.lua` for an example camera & scene configuration file
-- Run the project like so: `./a.out conf.json`
+- Run the project like so: `./a.out main.lua`

 Notes: